-In our “democracy,” ambassadors should be selected based on merit, and perhaps younger, more forward-thinking, adept at using the media, and skilled at building an image abroad of America as a land of progress, opportunity, and innovation.
+In our “democracy,” ambassadors should be selected based on merit.
+Perhaps younger, more forward-thinking people, who are adept at using the media, and skilled at building an image abroad of America as a land of progress, opportunity, and innovation would be better picks.

-(I, on the other hand, lived in Denmark as an adult and earned a master’s degree there, and thus understand Danish culture from the perspectives of people who don’t take chauffeured cars everywhere they travel.)
+I, on the other hand, lived in Denmark as an adult and earned a master’s degree there, and understand Danish culture from the perspectives of people who don’t take chauffeured cars everywhere they travel.

-I’m not trying to pick on Ambassador Fulton, because there are certainly worse bundlers-turned ambassadors, like Cynthia Stroum, but Fulton’s life as a Washington insider makes her, in my opinion, a horrible ambassador.
-America should be choosing its non-career civil servant ambassadors from the worlds of technology, academia, media, and potentially non-profits.
-Candidates for these ambassadorships should be people with a vast exposure to foreign cultures, ideally the ones where they will be serving, not just the people who worked at D.C. law firms and then threw large wads of cash at political candidates.
+I’m not trying to pick on Ambassador Fulton, because there are certainly worse bundlers-turned ambassadors, like Cynthia Stroum, but Fulton’s life as a Washington insider makes her a horrible ambassador.
+America should be choosing its non-career civil servant ambassadors from the worlds of technology, academia, media, and non-profits.
+Candidates for ambassadorships should be people with a vast exposure to foreign cultures, ideally the ones where they will be serving — not just those who worked at D.C. law firms and then threw large wads of cash at political candidates.

-But let’s get back to Denmark, a country of just 5.5 million inhabitants that has revolutionized wind energy, green building, bicycle transportation, while building up a disproportionately overpowering artistic, cinematic, and creative industries.
+Let’s get back to Denmark, a country of just 5.5 million inhabitants that has revolutionized wind energy, green building and bicycle transportation, while building up a disproportionately overpowering artistic, cinematic, and creative industries.
 Ambassador Fulton has done nothing to convey the achievements of the Danish way of thinking and way of life to America, or to attempt to implement positive Danish achievements in America.

 Consider this the start of my grassroots campaign to become America’s next ambassador to Denmark, because regardless of whether Obama or Mitt Romney are resident in the White House in 2013, I will serve as an excellent liaison to spread American ideas, interests, and beliefs to Denmark while also encouraging strong American collaborations with Danish scholars, thinkers, politicians, scientists, inventors, entrepreneurs, artists and more.